Diffusioosmosis of electrolyte solutions in uniformly charged channels: Electrostatic potential

 The choice of sign in \eqref{fs_DB2} depends on whether the walls are positively or negatively charged.
 The plus sign must be taken for a positive $\ell_{GC}$, and vice versa.

 Performing the integration in \eqref{op2} yields an exact analytical solution for the disturbance potential

 where $\phi_s$ is given by \eqref{eq:pot-charge_hs}.

 A plot of $\phi_s (c_m)$ is given in Fig.~\ref{fig:pot-charge}.
-For this numerical example we use $H = 100$ nm and perform calculations from Eq.~\eqref{PB} for channels of $\ell_{GC} = 1$ and 10 nm that connect reservoirs of concentrations $\mathcal{C}_0 = 10^{-3}$ mol/l and $\mathcal{C}_1 = 1$ mol/l.
+For this numerical example we use $H = 100$ nm and perform integration of Eq.~\eqref{PB} [using an approach described before~\cite{silkina.ef:2019,herrero.c:2024}].
 The calculations from~\eqref{eq:pot-charge_hs} are also made, but not shown since they fully coincide with numerical results.
 It can be seen that on increasing $c_m$ (and hence $x$) the surface potential reduces and that at a given ``bulk'' concentration it is always higher for surfaces of smaller $\ell_{GC}$.
 Also included in Fig.~\ref{fig:pot-charge} are approximate surface potentials predicted by Eqs.~\eqref{fs_DB} and \eqref{fs_DB2}.
 The fits are quite good for small and large $\phi_s$, correspondingly, which is expected since $\lambda_D^{\star} \simeq 10$ nm is much smaller than $H$.